Download the print version (version 4.0)

 - what the entity did in response to the request

-- if the entity did not consider it appropriate to take any action, why a correction or statement is unnecessary or inappropriate, and
+- if the entity did not consider it appropriate to correct the data or include a qualifying statement, why a correction or statement is unnecessary or inappropriate, and

 - the complaint mechanisms available to the consumer.